gatsby2016/Augmentation-PyTorch-Transforms/README.md

 ﻿# Augmentation-PyTorch-Transforms
-**Image data augmentation on-the-fly by add new class on transforms in PyTorch and torchvision.**
+**Image data augmentation on-the-fly by adding new class on transforms in PyTorch and torchvision.**

 > Normally, we `from torchvision import transforms` for transformation, but some specific transformations (especially for **histology** image augmentation) are missing.